My Approach to Helping

 Sound familiar?
 These are the most common reasons people come to us for help.

 Individually, or as a couple, we will help you create a deeper, more genuine, intimate connection.
 Whether you are married, living together, dating; straight or gay, my husband, Bob Hollander, JD, LCSW-C and or I will work with you to create the relationship you desire.

 People describe us as down-to-earth, genuine, warm, inspirational, non-judgmental and balanced.
 Understanding that it's difficult to change relationship habits, we support your progress when you get stuck - 247.
 We believe "the work" between sessions is vital to creating a deeper connection.

 For 30 years we have been working on our own marriage and passionately helping other couples build emotional and sexual intimacy.
-We continue to train with the leading experts in our field including Sue Johnson, John Gottman, Esther Perel, Terry Real, Tammy Nelson, John Gray and William Doherty.
+We continue to train with the leading experts in our field including Sue Johnson, John Gottman, Esther Perel, Terry Real, Richard Schwartz, Tammy Nelson, John Gray and William Doherty.

 Giving hope is at the heart of everything we do - Hope for couples seeking to deepen their bond in a world that often makes that difficult.
 We believe that having a connected, loving, intimate relationship is the key to living a rich life.

 On our web site, you can sign up for our weekly eNewsletter to get free relationship tips and advice from us.
 You can also read our blog, and find links to our community on FB, Twitter, Linked In and You Tube.

 Call or email us today to find out how we can help you.